 The art of making the workday work for me.

 A few months ago, I moved to Bratislava and started a 9-to-5-ish office job.
 While my previous roles were quite diverse, I never had such a routine before.
 Either it was because I worked on-site and changed the "office" daily, or had things scheduled outside regular working hours.
 Sometimes, it was a combination of both.

 Having the 9-5 lifestyle has plenty of advantages.
 One can establish a healthy daily rhythm, and the predictability takes away plenty of stress that comes with uncertainty.
 However, it is not all gold either.
 Having the same commute followed by the same tasks can easily lead to a stage when the brain goes on autopilot.
 The work gets done, but the days start to blend, the excitement is gone, and years pass by quicker than a blink of an eye.
 I am lucky to have fab coworkers, which helps a ton.
 Still, I am actively trying to spice up my days to avoid that autopilot stage.
 Here's a look at a workday I had earlier this week; how did my efforts go?

 Morning: A necessary splash of water gets me somewhat conscious, but I get fully awake as I get outside: Instead of driving or taking a bus to work, I go grab one of the rental bikes.

 Cycling serves as a bit of a workout, so my muscles won't deteriorate as they would if I'd only sit between a car and the office all day.
 And it is fun!

 My favourite routes are separated from other traffic, so one doesn't need to fear being run over and can simply enjoy the ride, the vast personal space, and the flow of air around.
-It allows to take in the surroundings and to appreciate the sights on the way to work.
+It allows me to take in the surroundings and appreciate the sights on the way to work.

 I get to the office just in time, as the outside temperature rises to ridiculous digits.
 Thank goodness, an airconditioned space equals heaven.
 I drink some water as I fire up the PC.